akhilbrucelee066/WhatThePrompt-codebase/README.md

 Cooking recipes,
 Blogs,
 Article,
-Text > formal-informal
+Text gen (formal-informal
 Letters,
-resumes, etc..
+resumes), etc..

 -> It can even more sub-sectioned into tech stack or streams in sections.